The Evolution of Peckerwood Garden

 “A Unique and Important Place”

-The garden features more than 3,000 plants from Mexico, Asia, and the United States, many of which are no longer found in the wild.
-Moreover, the garden continues to evolve over time.
-As Fairey once explained, “With each addition and change, new problems arise to be solved, resulting in the evolution of the garden both visually and conceptually.”
+The garden features more than 4,000 plants (1000 unique taxa) from Mexico, Asia, and the United States, yet it continues to evolve over time.
+As John once explained, “With each addition and change, new problems arise to be solved, resulting in the evolution of the garden both visually and conceptually.”

 When situating plants in the garden, Fairey contemplates not just the interaction with other plants, but also the play of light on the leaves, wind, and other factors.
 During the hot summer months, silver and blue-green foliage provide a cooling effect, and many of the plants shimmer in the wind.
 His highly innovative combinations of color and texture have inspired countless gardeners not just from Texas but far beyond.
 As one author noted, “John has expanded the palette of plants for gardeners in the South and Southeast… He is continually experimenting with plants and treating his garden as an artist’s canvas on which he paints with light, foliage, and even the wind.”